haso2007/augment-trial-reset/README.md

 The Augment Trial Reset tool is now available only by request in a private repository.

 **To request access:**
-- Please message me directly on GitHub ([TrialLord](https://github.com/TrialLord)) and ask for access to the private repository.
+- Please open an issue in this repository requesting access to the private repository.
 - You will receive an invitation to the private repository if approved.

 **Note:**